Advanced Organic Chemistry and Drug Synthesis

 About the course

 The course provides a deep understanding of organic pharmaceutical chemistry.
-The course material covers the theoretical principles behind organic reactions and their practical applicability with a strong focus on medicinal chemical applications.
-After successfully completing the course you should be able to plan and evaluate the synthesis of complex drugs and drug-like molecules.
+The course material covers the theoretical principles behind organic reactions and their practical applicability, strongly focusing on medicinal chemical applications.
+After completing the course you should be able to plan and evaluate the synthesis of complex drugs and drug-like molecules.